KMausisa/snakes_and_ladders/README.md

 # Overview

-This program the development of a snakes and ladders game written in C++.
+This program the beggining framework for a snakes and ladders game written in C++.
 I created this to demonstrate the basic concepts of C++ including:
 * variables
 * expressions